 Two famous Japanese wildflowers that announce the arrival of spring

 I’d like to talk about two famous Japanese wildflowers that announce the arrival of spring.
-They are the plants known as "spring ephemerals."
-Ephemeral means "a life of one day," "short-lived," "fleeting."
+They are also known as "spring ephemerals."
+This is because it only appears above ground for a short period of about 4-5 weeks in early spring.
+By the way, ephemeral means "a life of one day," "short-lived," "fleeting."

 One is called Katakuri in Japanese, Kata means half and kuri means a chestnut, named after the shape of its underground bulb, but its English name is the dogtooth violet flower.
-It gives a very different impression from its Japanese name.
+So, it gives a very different impression from its Japanese name.

-After blooming with distinctive, striking reddish-purple flowers in early spring, the above-ground parts wither and the plant goes dormant.
-It reproduces by seed, but it is said that it takes about 8 to 9 years from germination to flowering.
+After blooming with distinctive, striking reddish-purple flowers in early spring, the fruit develops after flowering, and the capsule splits open to release the seeds.
+But it is said that it takes about 8 to 9 years from germination to flowering.

 Setsubun-sou takes 4 or 5 years from seed germination to flowering.
 It is said this is because, in early spring, before other weeds flourish, Setsubun-sou grows up and store nutrients for only several weeks, then wither, spending the rest of the year dormant.
 Therefore, it takes 4 or 5 years for them to store enough nutrients to flower.
 The same can be said for Katakuri.